numerica-ideas/community/terraform/terraform-module/README.md

 ### How to Create a Terraform Module

-Creating a Terraform module is straightforward.
-You organize your module's configuration files, variables, and outputs into a directory.
-This directory should contain a `main.tf` file where you define the resources, variables, and outputs specific to your module.
-Here's a simple folder structure for a Terraform project with a module:
+Creating a Terraform module is a streamlined process.
+You structure your module by organizing configuration files, variables, and outputs into a dedicated directory.
+Within this directory, you should include `main.tf`, `outputs.tf`, and `variables.tf` files where you define the resources, variables, and outputs that pertain to your module.
+Here's an example of a straightforward folder structure for a Terraform project with a module:

 ```plaintext
     my-terraform-project/